File Setup Instructions for InDesign CS3-CS4

 Step 4 - "Rich" Black Values

-In order for color side black borders, headlines, and text to appear dark and saturated ("rich"), you will need to set your CMYK (Cyan, Magenta, Yellow, and Black) values accordingly:
+In order for color-side black borders, headlines, and text to appear dark and saturated (“rich”), set your CMYK (Cyan, Magenta, Yellow, and Black) values accordingly:

 C = 90%